YannickKircher/RecipeBotCX/README.md

 <br>

-# 3. How does the architecture look like
+# 3. How does the architecture look like?

 ![plot](diagrams/architecture.png)